 Description: Fun for all ages at this pumpkin farm!
 Little ones will enjoy a petting zoo, safari trail, tractor rides, and corn maze.
 Much older kiddos (15+) and adults can get in the spirit with their haunted corn mazes after dark and mingle around a bonfire.

 Barthel Fruit Farm – Mequon

-Dates/Hours: Starting in early October, check back closer to the season for specific hours.
+Dates/Hours: Oktoberfest Celebration September 25 + 26, Will be open for fall season starting in early October, check back closer to the season for specific hours.

 Cost: Free admission and parking